 Wes Anderson’s style is one of the most distinctive in contemporary cinema.
 So much so that viewers can recognise his work from a single image, whether it’s animation or live-action.
 While vintage flair, bold colour scheme and keen costume design are obvious components of this unique aesthetic, there are numerous subtle ways he creates his distinctive look.
 And it’s not all visual.
 The style of this singular auteur also evinces a particular warmth, as well as a sense of escapism and adventure, akin to reading by torchlight under the duvet covers at night.

-With his new release The French Dispatch, opening in cinemas on Friday, we’ll be treated anew to Wes Anderson’s brand of cinema.
+With his new release Asteroid City in cinemas in June, we’ll be treated anew to Wes Anderson’s brand of cinema.
 To honour the occasion, let’s take a look at how he achieves this unique story-book aesthetic.

 Colour can influence mood and create atmosphere.
 Artists use its psychological effects to evoke feelings in a viewer and to tell a story.